What to Wear in Barcelona | Seasonal Barcelona Packing List

 Instead, it will give you an idea of everyday fashion in Spain and its most visited city.

 Barcelona is modern; therefore, women and men always look put together.
-Packing classic, stylish, and colorful outfits are the key to creating your Barcelona packing list.
+Packing classic, stylish, and colorful outfits is the key to creating your Barcelona packing list.

-Don’t stick with very neutral and minimalist clothes, but spice it up with a pop of color or even eclectic pieces.
+Don’t stick to very neutral, minimalist clothes; spice it up with a pop of color or even eclectic pieces.
 Remember, fancier makeup and jewelry if you plan to dress up in the evenings.

 Disclaimer: Some of the links in this post are affiliate links, which means I may earn a small commission if you buy something through them—at no extra cost to you.
 It helps support my blog and lets me share real, first-hand travel tips.
 Learn more